carpegavin/Homework-1.0/README.md

 # SEO and Accessibility Enrichment for the Horiseon  Marketing Company.

-## The goal of this project was to do the following to the code:
+## The goal of this project was to do the following to the source code:
   * replace generic tags with semantic HTML elements
   * ensure the HTML code was written in a logical structure
   * add accessible alt attributes to the img tags